sofielloyd/final_project_SPA/README.md

 ## Assignment description
 Our hypothesis is that the ten most happy countries in the world has a similar climate.
-In order to investigate this hypothesis we have created a leaflet map with the HPI (Happy Planet Index) score the legend value.
-We have further created a temperature map, with the annual mean temperature across the globe.
+In order to investigate this hypothesis we have created a leaflet map with the HPI (Happy Planet Index) score as the legend value.
+We have further created a temperature map with the annual mean temperature across the globe.
-To compare the two maps, we have found the ten most happy countries and plotted them into the temperature in order to visualise they geographically is located.
+To compare the two maps, we have found the ten most happy countries and plotted them into the temperature map in order to visualise how they geographically is located.

 ## Method